stoneC0der/g-dark-theme/README.md

 ## Happy coding

-If you do like this theme,give a rating.
+If you do like this theme,give a rating (https://marketplace.visualstudio.com/items?itemName=StoneC0der.g-dark-theme).

 All contribution are welcome

 For any issues (https://github.com/stonec0der/g-dark-theme/issues).Thanks so much!